 Injured workers need to be aware of the filing deadlines under the LHWCA.
-An accident claim must be filed on Form LS-203 with the United States Department of Labor within one year from the date of the injury or accident.
-Waiting until after this deadline has passed will strip the injured worker of their right to compensation.
+An accident claim must be filed using Form LS-203 with the United States Department of Labor within one year of the injury or accident.
+Waiting until after this deadline has passed will likely strip the injured worker of their right to compensation.

 Third-Party Liability Claims

-A seasoned attorney may be able to help victims identify the responsible third parties and hold them accountable.
-Third parties can include the manufacturer of machinery or tools related to an injury, or even the vessel owner if they are not their employer.
+An attorney from our firm may be able to help you identify responsible third parties and hold them accountable.
+Third parties can include the manufacturer of machinery or tools related to an injury, or even the vessel owner if they are not your employer.